data-gymnasia/courses/content/stochastic-approximations/content.md

  the history of the process is irrelevant for computing the probability of future events, only the current state of the process is relevant.

- In this course we will assume that $\chi$ is a discrete state space.
+ In this course we will assume that $\Omega$ is a discrete state space.
 Under this assumption, the sequence $S_0, S_1, S_2, \ldots$ is called a **Markov Chain**.